crspeller/aider-nvim/README.md

 - Neovim >= 0.5.0
 - aider installed and available in your PATH

-## Optional Dependencies

-- [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) - For file picking functionality

 ## Commands

 - `:Aider` - Opens a terminal split and runs aider
-- `:AiderAddFile` - Opens telescope file picker to select files to add to aider
+- `:AiderAddFile` - Adds the current buffer's file to aider
-- `:AiderRemoveFile` - Opens telescope picker showing currently tracked files to remove from aider
+- `:AiderRemoveFile` - Removes the current buffer's file from aider